martinfrances107/gcode-nom/README.md

 * bgcodeViewer - Generates a report by turning on all the logging and them attempts to parse the file.

 I intend the parsers to be as strictly compliant as possible.
 This is under-going rapid development.
 Please create issues here, or send me gcode files which expose unimplemented sections.

-Sections gcode and bgcode files are compressed  using a variety of algorithms.
-The HeatShrink and MeatPacking algorithms are not yet implemented.

-For "binary gcode files" ['.bgcode' extension] the parser are streaming parsers.

 See [nom](https://crates.io/crates/nom) - "A byte-oriented, zero-copy, parser combinator library"